Vietnam Travel Guide – Things to Know Before Traveling to Vietnam

 Keep in mind that Vietnamese people eat a lot of different types of meat (such as dogs for instance) so beware of what you order, especially outside of the big cities.
 If you’re allergic to seafood, be careful, they tend to add shrimp paste/squid sauce… to most dishes.

-Getting around Vietnam – Best way to travel around Vietnam
+Getting around Vietnam – Best ways to travel around Vietnam

 In Hanoi and HCMC you’ll find good public transportation, just use Google Maps, all the lines are in it.
 In other major cities, you can use Grab or Uber, they either have cars or motorbikes.
 In smaller cities, you’ll need to take a cab or a moto-taxi.